boblund/localAwsApiGw/README.md

 ## Disclaimer

 I use this for testing my project with two SAM templates for the REST API and Websocket API.
-I have no experience how well ```apiGwLambdas.js``` will parse other templates to create the routes and environment so check the returned objects if things don't work.
+I have no experience with how well ```apiGwLambdas.js``` will parse other templates to create the routes and environment so check the returned objects if things don't work.

-## Feedback welcome

-I am interested in ideas about how to improve this but can't commit to if or when anything will be done.
-Supplying tested changes will help.

 ## Acknowledgements